Happiness (Dance Gavin Dance album)

 Happiness is the third studio album by American rock band Dance Gavin Dance, released on June 9, 2009, on Rise Records.
 It is the band's second consecutive, and final, studio album to feature Kurt Travis on clean vocals and Zachary Garren on guitar, and is their only studio album to not feature screaming vocalist Jon Mess, who left the group in 2008 before returning in 2010.
-It is also the band's only studio album to feature bass guitarist Jason Ellis and is their only release to feature screaming vocals from lead guitarist Will Swan.
+It is also the band's only studio album to feature bass guitarist Jason Ellis and was for a long time their only release to feature screaming vocals from lead guitarist Will Swan.
 The album serves as a follow-up to the group's sophomore studio album, Dance Gavin Dance (2008) and was produced by Kris Crummett, who recorded the album with the band in Portland, Oregon at Interlace Audio Recording Studio in February 2009.
 Following its release, the album peaked at No. 145 on the Billboard 200 and No. 30 on the Top Independent Albums chart.

 The album sees a significant departure from the group's previous traditional post-hardcore and emo sound, venturing into funk rock and experimental rock.
 Happiness was supported by its lead single, "Don't Tell Dave", which was released on May 28, 2009.
 The second single, "NASA", was released on May 31.
 A music video for the album's third single, "Tree Village", was released on August 15, 2009.
 The band toured briefly in support of the album, touring North America, Europe, and Australia.
 On November 1, 2019, the band released an instrumental version of the album to streaming and digital download platforms.